Continuous Test Orchestration And Execution Platform Online

 While both of these concepts aim to make your website accessible on all devices, responsive web design is the reactive approach, as mentioned above.
 That means that webmasters first create a website and then work on making it mobile compatible.

-To go into technical details, in a responsive web development approach, all design decisions, starting from big decisions like grid type to important stuff like font size, white spaces, forms, buttons, accordions, media elements, cards, carousels, navigation, etc., everything is first created keeping desktop in mind.
+To go into technical details, in a responsive test web development approach, all design decisions, starting from big decisions like grid type to important stuff like font size, white spaces, forms, buttons, accordions, media elements, cards, carousels, navigation, etc., everything is first created keeping desktop in mind.
 Developers then work step by step in shrinking, refactoring, and rearranging this design to fit the small screen.
 So rather than just being reactive by designing websites that move fluidly to fit devices like in the case of responsive design, in the mobile-first approach, the development team makes all these design decisions first for mobile size, then move their way up for desktop sizes.

 Four Easy Tips To Create Mobile-first Websites